After Tooth Extractions in Coral Springs, FL

 During your recovery, if you experience significant severe bleeding from the extraction site, as well as from the nose, please call our Coral Springs, FL, office immediately.
 Furthermore, if you feel your chin, cheeks, lips, or teeth go numb and lose feeling, particularly within the first two days of the procedure, get in contact with us right away.

 Our team is always here to address any questions or concerns you might have—both post-op and pre-op.
-Your comfort, safety, and oral health are our top priorities at Designer Smiles in Coral Springs, Florida.
+Your comfort, safety, and oral health are our top priorities at Dentist in Coral Springs, Florida.